freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 You can use Python and some Python-libraries for developing <a href='https://github.com/discord-python/hacktoberbot' target="_blank" rel="nofollow">Discord Bots</a>

 #### Data Gathering by crawling and scraping
 Python could also be used by parse pages source codes and retrieve its data.
-Using some python modules, such as: Scrapy and also (for some reasons and pages which uses javascript) Selenium, should do the trick!
+Using some python modules, such as Scrapy and also (for some reasons and pages which uses javascript) Selenium, should do the trick!

 ### More Information:
 Here's a <a href='https://www.python.org/about/apps/' target='_blank' rel='nofollow'>link</a> to a section of the official Python website describing its various applications.